We found 7 internists who accept Gold Compass 1000 near Boston, MA.

 Clinical interests: Chronic Illness

-Dr. Ian Barbash is an internist in Boston, MA.
-United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate are among the insurance carriers that Dr. Barbash accepts.
-He attended medical school at Harvard Medical School.
+Dr. Ian Barbash specializes in general internal medicine and practices in Boston, MA.
+He honors United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+He is a graduate of Harvard Medical School.

 Conditions / Treatments